-Rulemaking.
-The National Park Service can close areas or otherwise regulate specific uses through special regulations published at 36 Code of Federal Regulations (36 CFR) when necessary for safety or resource protection.
-Several closures and use restrictions proposed under this alternative would require rulemaking, and these would be accomplished as described for the NPS preferred alternative.
+Special Regulations.
+The National Park Service can close areas or otherwise regulate specific uses through special regulations published in the Code of Federal Regulations 36 (36 CFR) when necessary for safety or resource protection.
+Several closures and use restrictions proposed under this alternative would require special regulations, and these would be accomplished as described for the NPS preferred alternative.